cdapio/cdap/CONTRIBUTING.rst

 * Commit messages should include a short summary.

-* All pull requests will be reviewed by one or more comitters.
+* All pull requests will be reviewed by one or more committers.
 Discuss, then make the suggested modifications and push additional commits to your feature branch.
 Be sure to post a comment after pushing.
 The new commits will show up in the pull request automatically, but the reviewers will not be notified unless you comment.